hplt-project/ia-download/README.md

 # Internet Archive Downloader
-Downloads collections from the Internet Archive.
+Downloads collections from the [Internet Archive](https://archive.org/).

-Installation:
+## Installation

 ```bash
 pip install internetarchive
 ia configure
 ```

-Usage:
+## Fully automated downloading with restarts on failures
+The easiest way to download a crawl from Internet Archive is running [ia-download.sh](ia-download.sh):
 ```bash
 bash ia-download.sh <CRAWL> <DOWNLOAD_DIR> <LOG_DIR> <NTHREADS> <CREDENTIALS_FILE>
 ```
 downloads the given CRAWL to DOWNLOAD_DIR/CRAWL in NTHREADS parallel threads, making as many attempts as required to download all files successfully.
-Logs are writtent to LOG_DIR/CRAWL.
+Logs are written to LOG_DIR/CRAWL.
 User credentials are taken from CREDENTIALS_FILE.

 E.g.: